-Requesting Non-emergency Medical Transportation
+Requesting Non-emergency Medical Transportation Services

-Services

-Members or providers should have the following information available when calling LogistiCare to request NEMT services:
+Members or providers should have the following information available when calling LogistiCare (LogistiCare Solutions, LLC) to request NEMT (non-emergency medical transportation) services:

-- Member's full name. - ForwardHealth identification number. - The pick-up address with ZIP code and the telephone number at which the member may be reached. - Name, telephone number, address, and ZIP code of the Medicaid-certified provider. - Appointment time and date.
-Any special transportation needs. - General reason for the appointment (doctor's visit, check-up, eye appointment, etc.).
+- Member's full name. - ForwardHealth identification number. - The pick-up address with ZIP code and the telephone number at which the member may be reached. - Name, telephone number, address, and ZIP code of the Medicaid-certified provider. - Appointment time and date. - Any special transportation needs (i.e., if the member requires life support services or requires transport in a supine position). - General reason for the appointment (doctor's visit, checkup, eye appointment, etc.).